akshat0201/Web-Scraping/README.md

   3. pip install pandas
   4. pip install numpy

-Then open the holiday.ipnb file in Jupyter Notebook and run.
+Then open the holiday.ipynb file in Jupyter Notebook and run.